Gbeschbacher/node-copter/README.md

 ##node-copter-webapp

->Use a mobile browser to control the AR Parrot Drone 2.0 via Node.js
+>Use smartphones, tablets or desktop to control the AR Parrot Drone 2.0 via Node.js server
+>Record flights or take pictures
->Furthermore we can scan qr-code through out the stream!
+>Scan qr-codes through out the stream!
+>Snap to flip
+>Hook up and realease!
 >The Project ist still under heavy development!

 ```javascript